Mohit1288/Ipl-2022-analysis/README.md

 IPL 2022 is one of the popular sporting events being held in India.
 So,  we analyze  IPL 2022 Data set  using Python.

 # Library Used in this Project
-Object= Trying to show Best Scorer, Best bowler ,Most win palayer of the match award,.
+Object= Trying to show Best Scorer, Best bowler ,Most win player of the match award,.

 Pandas : Pandas is an open-source library